 I’m Ryien (IPA: rɑːjin, Persian: رایین), a PhD student in

-the Department of Computer
+the Department of Computer Science

 at the University of Chicago, where I am advised